 Emails – When it comes to lead generation, emails are usually referring to the automated email flow that are triggered by your visitors optin to get your freebie.

-- In Session Four of our Bloom Your Brand Course, we cover these emails extensively
+- In our Bloom Your Brand Mentorship, we cover these emails extensively

 Evergreen – Something that can be used over and over again.
 It’s “set it and forget it” and will help you to bring in consistent revenue without more work on your part.